Wacom-Developer/signature-sdk-js/GETTING-STARTED.md

 ### Setting up the license

 You may obtain either an evaluation license or a commercial license at: https://developer.wacom.com/en-us/developer-dashboard/license-keys.
+Alternatively, please contact your regional Wacom Sales representative.
+You can contact sales by going to https://developer.wacom.com/.

-Once you have a valid license, you can initialize the Signature SDK for JavaScript with the following code:
+Once you have a valid license, you can initialize the Signature SDK for JavaScript by adding the license key and secret into the code.
+Each demo you wish to use will require the license key and secret to be added into these sections:

 #### Simple demo - in demos/simple/simple.js